fireball0213/NJUAI20/README.md

 # NJUAI20
-My undergraduate courses in NJUAI
+My course projects and notes of undergraduate courses in NJUAI
-课程笔记、复习提纲、考试考点。 &nbsp; 课程作业、实验报告。

 ## Course Projects
 >In time-descending order